na-stewart/ULibSync/README.md

 Sync commands really only needed to be executed when local data has not been synced onto the database yet.

 Keep in mind that data associated to a player is synced when they join.
 However, if you want to retreive all synced data at once, you would use a get command.

+Groups, by default, are set to not sync when the server initializes (map change or server startup).
+You must retreive group data manually via command unless you set syncGroupsOnInit to true in the config.

 `!syncbans`: Syncs bans to the database.